-Soil is found in nature.
-Soil is an important natural resource.
+Soil is found in nature and is an important natural resource.

-Dirt is loose soil found in places that soil does not belong.
-Dirt can be found on your clothes or shoes after you have played or worked in the soil.
+Dirt is loose soil found in places that soil does not belong, like on your clothes or shoes after you have played or worked in the soil.

 Soil is important and useful.